The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 One significant drawback to electric in the U.S. are the onerous UL requirements and the problems they pose outlined earlier.

 Gas is not as prevalent but can be a good option.
-It’s critical that a gas stove be well designed and well vented as you don’t want the byproducts of gas combustion in the sauna with you.
+It’s critical that a gas heater be well designed and well vented as you don’t want the byproducts of gas combustion in the sauna with you.
 Some local codes also will not allow remote app control so you don’t have the convenience of electric nor the romanticness of a wood fire.

 Inside or Outside Feed?
-With wood you have a choice of loading wood from inside the stove room or outside.
-With the key benefit of wood fires being aesthetic – seeing and hearing the fire, there is often not a good reason to have an exterior loading stove as it looses that benefit.
+With wood you have a choice of loading wood from inside the hot room or outside.
+With the key benefit of wood fires being aesthetic – seeing and hearing the fire, there is often not a good reason to have an exterior loading heater as it looses that benefit.
 There are two instances where exterior loading would seem to make sense though.
-One is an off-grid sauna but where the owner doesn’t want to carry wood in to the stove room.
+One is an off-grid sauna but where the owner doesn’t want to carry wood in to the hot room.
 The second is if the loading is done from the vestibule/sitting/changing/shower area where the fire can be enjoyed by people sitting in there.

 One final point.
-There has been speculation that a wood stove produces beneficial negative ions while an electric either does not or produces positive ions.
+There has been speculation that a wood heater produces beneficial negative ions while an electric either does not or produces positive ions.
 There has been no study that I’m aware of to support this nor is there a good scientific foundation for it to be true.
 The steam that’s created when we throw water on the stones will produce a significant amount of negative ions and this regardless of how the stones are heated.

 Best Option? – What type of heater (closed sided, open sided or circulating) is best will vary based on the dimensions of the sauna, particularly ceiling height and how each individual model functions within different spaces.
 Unfortunately we don’t have good data on how various heaters do with regard to thermal stratification and steam.
 In other words, how good of a Löyly Cavity each produces in what space.
 Lassi Liikkenan is working on a lab to get some good data on this and other elements and the data collection that we are doing of existing saunas should help as well.
 Over time selection should become easier and more precise.